|Professor Peter Cramton

 College Park MD 20742-7211

-Peter Cramton is Professor of Economics at the University of Maryland.
+Peter Cramton is Professor of Economics at the University of Maryland and European University Institute, and on the International Faculty at the University of Cologne.
 Since 1983, he has conducted research on auction theory and practice.
 This research appears in the leading economics journals.
 The main focus is the design of auctions for many related items.
 Applications include spectrum, energy, and financial auctions.
-On the practical side, he is Chairman of Market Design Inc., an economics consultancy founded in 1995, focusing on the design of auction and matching markets.
-Since 1993, he has advised 12 governments and 36 bidders in spectrum auctions.
+On the practical side, he is an independent director on the board of the Electric Reliability Council of Texas, chief economist of Rivada, and chairman of Market Design Inc., an economics consultancy founded in 1995, focusing on the design of auction and matching markets.
+Since 1993, he has advised 12 governments and 40 bidders in spectrum auctions.
 He is a co-inventor of the spectrum auction design used in Canada, Australia, and many European countries to auction 4G spectrum.
 Since 2001, he has played a lead role in the design and implementation of electricity and gas auctions in North America, South America, and Europe.
 He has advised on the design of carbon auctions in Europe, Australia, and the United Sates, including conducting the world’s first greenhouse-gas auction held in the UK in 2002.
 He has led the development of innovative auctions in new applications, such as auctions for airport slots, wind rights, diamonds, medical equipment, and Internet top-level domains.
 He received his B.S. in Engineering from Cornell University in 1980 and his Ph.D. in Business from Stanford University in 1984.

 Professor of Economics—Department of Economics, University of Maryland, August 1996 to present.